 WHAT WILL MY SON GAIN FROM JOINING A GREEK ORGANIZATION ON CAMPUS?

 The fraternity experience has been romanticized, exaggerated, and stereotyped.
-Yet the modern fraternity has come a long way, and can no longer be thought of in terms of the “Animal House” stereotype that was popularized in the late '70s.
-Fraternity members are involved members of campus who boast, on average, higher GPAs than other University students.
+However, fraternity members are very involved on campus, boasting a higher GPA than other University students.
 Being in a fraternity is the perfect way for an undergraduate, male student to engage in philanthropic activity, learn financial responsibility, become a leader, and network with a myriad of other students on campus.

 WHY SHOULD MY SON JOIN THE JEWISH FRATERNITY?